 - In Halo 3, when a player dies in the Elephant their body can often glitch through its floor and walls.

 - In Halo 3, Covenant hover vehicles that have been driven onto the center of the Elephant or objects that have been placed into the Elephant and had objects under them deleted, can be made to float on or inside the Elephant as it drives along.

-- In Halo Wars, once the Elephant is given the defense turret upgrade it will only use the quotes "right away" and "firing" from then on.
+- A bug exists in Halo Wars where once the Elephant is given the Defence Turret upgrade, it will only use the quotes "right away" and "firing" from then on.

 - The Olifant Dare drives in Halo 3: ODST has the number 49 printed on the side.
 This could be a reference to Bungie's ongoing obsession with the number 7, as the square root of 49 is 7.

 - In the five and a half years that passed between the events of Halo 3 and Halo 4, the Elephant was retired from active service by the UNSC, and replaced by its successor, the even-more-enormous Mammoth battle tank.